leonitousconforti/the-moby-effect/README.md

 - [x] - Strong focus on types and typescript support
 - [x] - Support multiple "engines" (docker, podman, ect).
 If its built on top of [moby](https://github.com/moby/moby) then it _should_ just work, however, __currently only docker is tested against__
 - [x] - Implement all common docker commands except for login/logout because I don't want to interact with credential helpers
-- [] - support multiple environments: NodeJs, Bun, Deno, and Web should all be supported but are laking tests
+- [X] - support multiple environments: NodeJs, Bun, Deno, and Web should all be supported but are laking tests
-- [] - Callbacks, promise, and effect apis making everyone happy
+- [X] - Callbacks, promise, and effect apis making everyone happy
+- [X] - Docker compose support

 ## Non-Goals :wastebasket: